JimWhiting91/afvaper/README.md

     ## [1] "Number of vectors per window = 4"

 Note here that 1000 null permutations is on the low side, and a value closer to 10,000+ would be better.
-In practise, given it is easiest to run these functions over separate chromosomes, we can aim for a total of 10,000 null vectors from across all chromosomes and combine null vectors calculated on individual chromosomes.
+In practice, given it is easiest to run these functions over separate chromosomes, we can aim for a total of 10,000 null vectors from across all chromosomes and combine null vectors calculated on individual chromosomes.
 The easiest way to do this is to